phoenixframework/phoenix/guides/routing.md

 end
 ```

-If we do duplicate a route — which means two routes having the same path and the same alias — we'll get this familiar warning:
+If we do duplicate a route — which means two routes having the same path — we'll get this familiar warning:

 ```console
 warning: this clause cannot match because a previous clause at line 16 always matches